ChuckWoodraska/PyTemplate/README.md

-# PyTemplate
+# Flask Scaffold

-PyTemplate is a cookiecutter template for basic Python projects.
+Flask Scaffold is a cookiecutter template for new Flask projects.